 About the Forum

-Currently estimated to cost between $2.6 and $3.6 billion, the CRC will cross the most powerful river in the western United States, creating a new bridge that will include light rail, pedestrian and bicycle routes, and a five mile transportation corridor along I-5.
-The forum will provide the community an opportunity to consider and discuss this urban infrastructure project of local and national relevance, the results of which will impact our region for decades.
+Currently estimated to cost between $2.6 and $3.6 billion, the Columbia River Crossing (CRC) will cross the most powerful river in the western United States, reshaping a five mile transportation corridor along Interstate 5 that unites two cities and states, and creating a new bridge that will include light rail, pedestrian and bicycle routes.
+This urban infrastructure project of national relevance will influence the growth of the region for decades and demands a clear vision of its far-reaching economic, ecological, cultural and social impacts.

-© 2010 PDXplore: Crossing the Columbia
+© 2023 PDXplore: Crossing the Columbia

 Site Design by Hot Pepper Studios